 Passware Kit can work with either a TrueCrypt volume file (.TC, encrypted file container), or with its image.
 For BitLocker/FileVault2/PGP decryption, Passware Kit works with image files of encrypted disks.
-Disk volume images can be created using third-party tools, such as Guidance EnCase, Free EASIS Drive Cloning, or DD.
+Disk volume images can be created using third-party tools, such as Guidance EnCase, DD or other third-party companies.

 1. Click Full Disk Encryption on the Passware Kit Start Page.
 This displays the screen shown below:

 2. Click on the corresponding encryption type, e.g. TrueCrypt.
 This displays the screen shown below:

 3. Click Browse… and locate the encrypted volume file or its image file.

 4. Click Browse… and locate the physical memory image (memory.bin) or the hiberfil.sys file from the computer to which your encrypted volume was mounted.

 NOTE: If the target computer is turned off and the encrypted volume was dismounted during the last hibernation, neither the memory image nor the hiberfil.sys file will contain the encryption keys.
 Therefore, instant decryption of the volume is impossible.
 In this case, switch to “The volume is dismounted” option, and Passware Kit will assign brute-force attacks to recover the password for the volume.

 5. For TrueCrypt, FileVault2 and PGP decryption, click Browse… and select the location and name of the destination file (the image of the decrypted volume).